How to prevent someone contesting a will

 How do I protect my will from being challenged?

-There is no certain way of protecting an estate from this sort of claim but a clear explanation either in the will or in a side letter of the thinking behind the decision may be helpful in warding off a claim, although such an approach can be hurtful to the disappointed child.
+There is no certain way of protecting a will from being challenged but a clear explanation either in the will or in a side letter of the thinking behind the decision may be helpful in warding off a claim, although such an approach can be hurtful to the disappointed child.
 It should be remembered that a will becomes a public document once probate has been granted.
 So, if the parent does not want the disappointed child to be told why they have been disinherited, the explanation should not appear in the will itself.
 Sometimes a no-contest clause is included in the will to state that if any named beneficiary in the will challenges the size of their inheritance, then that initial inheritance will be lost.
 Whether such a provision would stand up in court is another matter, but it may be enough to deter a potential claimant from bringing a claim.
 Such a provision does mean that the child has to be receiving at least something small under the terms of the will and the clause must make clear what happens to the legacy if it is challenged.

 What is crucial is to ensure that the will is not subject to challenge on any other ground e.g. undue influence or lack of capacity.
 So the will should be professionally prepared by a solicitor specialising in Wills and Estates, preferably one who is STEP (The Society of Trust and Estate Practitioners) qualified.
 The initials TEP after the solicitor’s name will denote such qualification.
 There will then be a detailed file note surrounding the making of the will which should help resist any claim from a disinherited child.